wp-plugins/chargify/readme.txt

 10. If that works, you'll need to continue setting up your Chargify account, inputting whatever information you need for your merchant account, payment gateway, or PayPal account.
 See chargify's support for more information on that.

 == Changelog ==
+= 2.0 =
+* Partially protect content with shortcodes
+* Drip content based on number of days after purchase date
+* Clean up settings page and simplify the steps for setup
+* Added an easy to access help section

+= 1.0.4 =
+* Refactor for WP 4.1.1
+* Automatically create and login user on subscription creation
+* Prepare for the new hotness which will be dubbed...2.0

 = 1.0.3 =
 * Fix API style call